Information

 If you already have a gate, fence or wall that's taller than the permitted development height and you want to replace it, you can do this as long as the replacement is no higher, and you do not live in a conservation area or listed building.

-For example, if you have a 2.5 metre high fence, you can replace it with another 2.5 metre high fence under permitted development.
+For example, if you have a 2.5 metre high fence, you can replace it with another 2.5 metre high fence under permitted development, unless you live in a conservation area or listed building.

 For a more detailed explanation of what's considered a permitted development for a gate, fence or wall around a house, read the Scottish Government's Guidance on Householder Permitted Development rights publication and go to section 4.116.